 I also have an extensive history in volunteering with people in later stages in life, children, and families of people with chronic or terminal illness.

 I provide face to face, zoom, WhatsApp and phone sessions and have clients in several countries.

 As part of my CPD, I am undergoing further training in Schema Therapy, Attachment Therapy and therapy for Narcissistic Personality Disorder.

 I have worked for a daily newspaper in South Africa before coming over to England.
 I have also worked in the legal field for 12 years.
-When I'm not seeing clients, I do volunteer work and write articles and parenting book reviews.
+When I'm not seeing clients, I write articles and parenting book reviews.
 My Instagram page is @crossroadsservices.

 British Association for Counselling & Psychotherapy